SoftwareQuTech/SimulaQron/docs/Overview.rst

 qubits which are somehow entangled with each other, then these qubits will actually need to be simulated at just one of these nodes.
 That is, they appear to be virtually local (as if they were real physical qubits), yet they are actually simulated at just one of the network nodes.
-As you might imagine, this also means that if we want to perform an entangling gate to two qubits which are virtually local, but actually simulated in two different backend quantum registers, then a merge of these registers is required before the entangling gate can be exectuted.
+As you might imagine, this also means that if we want to perform an entangling gate between two qubits which are virtually local, but actually simulated in two different backend quantum registers, then a merge of these registers is required before the entangling gate can be exectuted.
 This is all handled transparently by the backend provided here.
 For programming network applications using SimulaQron you will not need to